Internal Current Implementation Details

 rducks_register_scalar_udf() creates DuckDB scalar UDF

-catalog entries and stores native metadata for the selected evaluator.
+catalog entries and stores native metadata for the selected transport.

 Declared args pin the SQL input signature.
 Omitted